 Companion imaging agents may enable timely selection of patients

 We can easily replace the drug payload in the SMDC with an imaging agent (short-lived radionuclide) that can be anatomically viewed with widely available nuclear imaging equipment.
 Since the companion imaging agent shares the same targeting ligand as our therapeutic SMDCs, a positive image may indicate that the drug will also be targeted to the diseased tissue.
 This increases the likelihood for therapeutic benefit following SMDC therapy.
 Assessing patients in this manner prior to therapy provides a real time picture of the patient’s disease status.
 With our proprietary platform, Endocyte’s goal is to evolve patient care from a trial-and-error process to that of precision medicine.

 Philip Low, PhD and Christopher Leamon, PhD discovered folate receptor-targeted drug delivery more or less by accident while studying endocytosis in plants.

-Doctors Low and Leamon later decided to explore whether similar uptake of pathways might exist in the animal kingdom.
-They found pathways for uptake of folate and other vitamins in animals, and then subsequently found that they could deliver attached proteins and drugs into animal cells by linking them to these vitamins.
+While studying the uptake pathways for folate and other vitamins in animals, Low and Leamon subsequently found that they could deliver attached proteins as well as potent drugs into animal cells by linking them to these vitamins.1

-The most important discovery to emerge from these studies was that folate would deliver attached molecules into cancer cells and largely avoid uptake in normal tissues.
-Therefore, they had discovered a highly selective method for delivering drugs and other molecules into cancer cells, simply by attaching them to the vitamin folic acid.
+Perhaps the most important discovery to emerge from these studies was that folate would deliver attached molecules into cancer cells and largely avoid uptake in normal tissues.
+In other words, they had discovered a highly selective method for delivering drugs and other molecules into cancer cells, simply by attaching them to the vitamin folic acid.